prophets-of-tron/into-the-woods/docs/overview/structure/README.md

 ## Overview

-[Structures] are entities that are visualized as structure tiles, but are stored as entities that respond to actions.
+[Structures] are clusters of tiles that act as a single entity and respond to the world.

 ## See Also